joshgillies/node-matrix-bundler/README.md

   * `opts.globalLinkType`: String defaults 'TYPE_1'
   * `opts.globalUnrestricted`: Bool defaults false

-### bundle.add(file, buffer, opts)
+### bundle.add(file, content, opts)

 The `file` argument accpets a String representing the path of a file you wish to add to the bundle.

-The `buffer` argument accepts an optional Buffer containing the contetns of the file you wish to add to the bundle.
+The `content` argument accepts an optional Buffer or String containing the contetns of the file you wish to add to the bundle.
 If undefined, `Bundler` will use the relative path supplied as the `file` argument to source the file contents.